zhanh729/DS5690_presentation/pseudocode_blip.md

         ii.
 Otherwise, remove the synthetic_caption from the dataset.

     b.
-Combine the retained synthetic captions with the original captions to form the enhanced_dataset.
+Combine the retained synthetic captions with the original captions(including original human_annotation datasets) to form the enhanced dataset.

 5. Return the enhanced_dataset, which will be used to pre-train a new model with improved data quality.